-The recreational eulachon fishery was a longstanding fishery that occurred in tributaries using dip net gear.
-Prior to 1997, the recreational fishery in Washington tributaries was open seven days per week the entire year (Table 23).
+Commercial fisheries in Washington State tributaries were closed during the 1999-2000 seasons.
+Starting in 2001, some tributary commercial fisheries were reopened and managed according to the WOEMP (Table 21).
+See Table 16 for commercial tributary harvest.
+The recreational eulachon fishery was a longstanding fishery that occurred in the mainstem Columbia River and tributaries using dip net gear.
+Recreational fishing in the mainstem was secondary to the popular fishery in the tributaries.
+Prior to 1997, the recreational fishery in Washington tributaries was open seven days per week the entire year.
 Recreational fisheries in Washington tributaries were closed early during 1997-1999 in response to continuing poor eulachon returns to the Columbia River.
-Smelt dippers in Washington were allowed 20 pounds per person each day, but beginning in late 1998 the limit has sometimes been ten pounds per person.
+Smelt dippers in Washington were allowed 20 pounds per person each day, except from 2005 through 2010 when the limit was ten pounds per person.
+No seasons were conducted in 2010-13.
 In Oregon, the daily limit was 25 pounds per person with the season open throughout the year, although the Sandy River is the only Oregon tributary known to have substantial, albeit highly sporadic, eulachon returns.
 The recreational dip net fishery was very popular especially in the tributaries, drawing thousands of participants.
 Eulachon are used for human consumption and are also in great demand for sturgeon bait.
-Annual recreational catch estimates are not available; however, limited past creel census information suggests that the recreational catch equaled commercial landings when eulachon were abundant for a long period of time.
+Annual recreational catch estimates are not available; however, limited past creel census information suggests that the recreational catch equaled commercial tributary landings when eulachon were abundant for a long period of time.
+See Table 22 for recent-year recreational season structures and Table 19 for recreational harvest.